 B. within the footprint of the primary dwelling at the time the internal accessory dwelling unit (IADU) was created; and

 C. for the purpose of offering a long-term rental of 30 consecutive days or longer.
-(See Utah Code 10-9a-530)

 “Accessory Outside Storage” means the accessory location of any goods, wares, merchandise, commodities, or any other item outside of a completely enclosed building for a continuous period longer than twenty-four (24) hours.
 The area used for outdoor storage shall not constitute more than fifteen percent (15%) of the lot area.
 With the exception of retail sales displays in an approved commercial area, outdoor storage shall be screened from public view by a minimum six-foot (6') high opaque fence or, when outdoor storage occurs in a front yard, side yard, or any other location within the public view, a fence or screening of a height and material determined by the Planning Commission.
 The presence of hazardous materials, junk, junk cars, or debris not usually appurtenant to permitted on-site uses is prohibited.
 "Outdoor storage" as defined herein does not include construction yards, storage yards, or other storage uses where the storage of items outside of an enclosed building is a primary characteristic of the use.
 See definition of "storage yard."

 “Accessory Use” means a use clearly incidental and subordinate to the existing primary use and customarily related to the primary use and located on the same lot or in the same building as the primary use.

+“Active Recreation” means activities that involve inactive or less energetic activities often performed by leisurely walking or conducting small group gatherings that do not require physical activity.

+"Affected Entity" means a county, municipality, local district, special service district under Title 17D, Chapter 1, Special Service District Act, school district, interlocal cooperation entity established under Title 11, Chapter 13, Interlocal Cooperation Act, specified public utility, property owner, property owners association, or the Utah Department of Transportation, if:

+The entity's services or facilities are likely to require expansion or significant modification because of an intended use of land;

+The entity has filed with the municipality a copy of the entity's general or long-range plan; or

+The entity has filed with the municipality a request for notice during the same calendar year and before the municipality provides notice to an affected entity in compliance with a requirement imposed under this Ordinance or Utah Code.

+“Agent” means a person with written authorization to represent a property owner.

 “Agricultural Building” means a structure that is primarily associated with and supports agricultural use or activity but shall not be used for human occupancy and complying with the requirements of Utah Code, as amended.
 To qualify as an agricultural building the structure shall meet all requirements of Utah Code, as amended, and be clearly associated with and necessary to support an agricultural use or activity.

 “Agricultural Products Processing” means the processing of non-animal agricultural products including but not limited to the processing, cleaning, sorting, grading, packaging, or milling of products intended for human or animal consumption or use.